Practical Notebook for Asking AI the Right Way

 - 10-12 slides

-- Each slide: title + 2-3 key points
+- Slide title + 2-3 key points each

 - Anticipated objections and responses

-16. Writing Review / Feedback
+16. Proofreading / Feedback

-Review perspectives (all that apply):
+Proofreading perspectives (all that apply):

-- Spelling / Grammar errors
+- Spelling / grammar errors

-- Awkward sentences → natural phrasing
+- Awkward sentences → natural

-- Logic flow breaks
+- Logic flow interruptions

 - Core argument and direction